dustinpfister/blog_posts/_posts/express-text.md

 ### 1.1 - The app.js file

-Here I have the main app.js file that I have at the root of the example folder.
+Here I have the main app.js file that I have at the root of the example folder and will be calling with node to start the server.
+Here I am requiring in express and creating an instance of a main express app just like with any other express app.
+I am then using the express set method to set an application value for the port to use with the app listen method at the end of the file.
+However before that I am using the express static middleware to server my single index.html file in the public folder.
+After that I am using express text to parse any incoming post requests as text and then have a middleware to handle the requests to the root folder, for this example I am just echoing the request back to the client.

 ```js
 let express = require('express'),